nasa/astrobee/doc/general_documentation/flight_release.md

 the update release script to do this.
 Before running the script, get a list of features that have been added since the last release.
 This list will need to be added to the change log that gets edited when the script is run.
-Also, in the change log, change UNRELEASED to testing.
+Also, in the change log, change UNRELEASED to testing and change the email address to the astrobee fsw email address as in previous log entries.

     ./scripts/setup/debians/update_release.md 0.x.x